Rome Sightseeing Passes comparison

 • Free entry to top attractions and museums

-• Discounts on extra activities
+• Discounts on tours and activities

-The more features a Rome city pass includes, the higher the price but if you use it wisely, the savings can be significant.
-A good Rome tourist pass will quickly pay for itself, especially if youโ€™re planning to visit several landmarks.
+The more features a Rome city pass includes, the higher the price.
+But when used wisely, the savings can be significant.
+If you plan to visit several major landmarks, a good Rome tourist pass often pays for itself very quickly.

-Still, here are 5 situations where buying a Rome tourist pass really makes sense:
+Here are 5 situations where buying a Rome tourist pass really makes sense:

 Rome is packed with must-see landmarks but itโ€™s also packed with crowds, especially in peak season.
 Lines at the Colosseum or Vatican Museums can take hours.